Come experience lavender in Newport, Maine! Open to the public May-August. Free to visit!! Sorry, no pets.

 During our open hours: a 2 hour block rental is $100 ($50 for each additional hour).
 Evening event blocks begin at 5:00 pm at $200 for a 2 hour block ($75 for each additional hour).
 That being said….you are welcome to have small events (showers, tea or birthday parties, classes, etc) here at the farm for free during our open hours….the tent rental is if you want exclusive use of the tent. 😊

 The tent has 4 picnic tables that seat at least 24 people (and has sides if needed).
 There is no electricity available.
 You are welcome to bring food.
+We will reserve the tent one half hour before your rental time so you can set up and decorate (if desired).
 There is a porta potty on the premises.
 We have a walking path, flower gardens, corn hole game and lavender gift cottage.
 Bonus…the tent faces the lavender field!!! 💜💜💜 To schedule a tent rental contact Peggy at 207-992-3070

 Directions to Moore Manor Lavender…..
 302 Stetson Road, Newport, Maine.
 Exit 161 off I-95, take left off ramp and go straight for about 2.5 miles (you will cross straight over Route 2).
 We are on the left, our farm is behind our brick home!